GeorgeIpsum/jaypeg/README.md

 # Tasawur - تصور
-> the way in which something is perceived or regarded
+> _the way in which something is perceived, regarded, or imagined_

 A JPEG encoder/ decoder built using React and Electron.